tds455/Capstone-Trivia/README.md

 ### Technology

 Trivia was created to match the specification provided by the [CS50W Capstone project](https://cs50.harvard.edu/web/2020/projects/final/capstone/), utilising Django for the backend and Javascript for the frontend.  <br>
+However, unlike the other CS50 and CS50W projects, Trivia was an original project with no distribution code or instruction provided.  <br>
 I wanted the website to use a combination of Django views to serve important features (account creation, static pages) while having the actual Trivia app/game be completely responsive, contained within a single .html file. <br>

 I seperated my views.py file into three categories